-Piccadilly Circus is the main feature of this street, and they use the statue of Eros at the centre of Piccadilly Circus both as a meeting point and backdrop for holiday photos by tourist.
+Piccadilly Circus is the main feature of this street, and many tourists use the statue of Eros at the centre of Piccadilly Circus both as a meeting point and backdrop for holiday photos.

 Oxford Street and Regent Street are considered the most famous streets in London for shopping.

-This street has been referred to in several Charles Dickens’ novels, and the London College of Fashion also has a campus on Oxford.
+This street has been referred to in several Charles Dickens novels, and the London College of Fashion also has a campus on Oxford Street.

 Regent Street is named after George the Prince Regent.
 When you visit London, you’ll somehow find yourself on Regent Street, whether by choice or being dragged kicking and screaming by a fashion addict to pursue all the luxury and high street shops that line the curvaceous Regent Street.

-Regent Street also hosts a lot of events including the street festival and London Pride Parade.
+Regent Street also hosts a lot of events, including the street festival and the London Pride Parade.

-This is the street that begun as a fashion street in the swinging 60s when John Stephen opened the first ever ladies fashion boutique called Trecamp.
+This is the street that began as a fashion street in the swinging 60s when John Stephen opened the first-ever ladies’ fashion boutique called Trecamp.

 Carnaby Street is not to be missed on your first visit to London.